How a feisty Irish woman born in India launched the career of the biggest pop band in history and started a club that is still going 60 years on.

 A horse.
 A house. my Kingdom for a house.

-In 1954, Mona, who had always wanted a bigger house, did something incredibly risky, having viewed a 15-bedroomed Victorian house in Haymans Green, an affluent Liverpool suburb, she decided to pawn all of her jewellery and put all of the money on a horse.
+In 1954, Mona, who had always wanted a bigger house, did something incredibly risky, having viewed a 15-bedroomed Victorian house in Haymans Green, an affluent Liverpool suburb, she decided to pawn all of her jewelry and put all of the money on a horse.

 The encouragingly titled “Never Say Die” was a rank outsider ridden by the then-unknown jockey Lester Piggott.
 The horse romped in at the Epsom derby at 33-1 and a jubilant Mona took possession of the rambling Victorian mansion at 8 Haymans Green.